ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/convert-json-to-records.md

     ![Preview created records](../img/record-editor/preview.png){.cInlineImage-half}

-## Option Two: From Command palette
+## Via the Command Palette

+Follow the steps below to convert a JSON to record via the Command Palette.

 1. Copy the JSON code block to the Clipboard (`Ctrl + C`).